Romain-P/Ewt-Scripts/README.md

 * `Auto Fakecast Overpower`: Fakecast instant overpowers from other warrior scripters
 * `Feign Death Bypass`: Auto re-target the hunter
 * `Mirror Images Bypass`: Auto re-target the mage
+* `Stealth Spot`: Analyses the world map objects and spot all stealth players with the defined spellId (class depending)
 * `Arena Auto Focus`: Auto focus arena1/arena2 depending of your target (works on 2s only)
+* `Auto Intelligent Break`: stopcasting and cast a defined spell on reflect/grounding totem

 #### Priest Scripts